ros-box/a2d2_to_ros/README.md

 The config only includes the `front_center` lidar, but the settings should work for any of them.

+### Bag file conventions

+* The message time in the bag file is the same as the timestamp in the header message.
+* Each bag file contains a `/clock` topic that has a [rosgraph\_msgs::Clock](http://docs.ros.org/api/rosgraph_msgs/html/msg/Clock.html) message for each unique frame timestamp in the data set.
+* The output bag file is given the same basename as the directory containing the `.npz` files.
+* Each of the topics in the bag file (except for `/clock`) is prefixed with `/a2d2/[RECORD_TIME]`

 ## Converter: Sensor Fusion > Bus Signal

 This converter parses a bus signal data JSON file and outputs the data into a bag file.